Case-insensitive Keys with Devise

-If you use Devise for authentication and deploy on Heroku, or really just use any database that is case-sensitive by default (like PostgreSQL), you’ve probably run into the problem that some users like to type certain letters in their logins (email and/or username) in uppercase, but expect it to be case-insensitive when they try to sign in.
-A not unreasonable request considering that’s pretty much the universally default behavior that most applications exhibit, but that’s not the default with Devise.
+If you use Devise for authentication and use any database that is case-sensitive by default, like PostgreSQL, you’ve probably run into the problem that some users like to type some letters in their email or username in uppercase when creating their account, but then expect it to be case-insensitive when they try to sign in, which is not Devise’s default behavior.

-Unfortunately, if you google the problem, the most common solution given is to
+Unfortunately, if you google the problem, the most common recommendation is to

-1.2 and later, although the way their wiki is set up makes it difficult to find.
-Here it is in all its one-line glory.
+1.2 that shipped a few months ago it does, although the way their wiki is set up makes it difficult to find.
+Here is how you configure case-insensitive keys.

 # config/initializers/devise.rb Devise.setup do |config| config.case_insensitive_keys = [:email, :username] end

 Maybe this will push the old/incorrect answers out of the search results.